Han-0/Sudoku-puzzle-verifier/README.md

 If creating your own executable:

-1. gcc hw03.c -o (name of executable file) -lpthread
+1. gcc sValidator.c -o (name of executable file) -lpthread
 2. ./(name of executable file)

 Else:
-  ./hw03
+  ./sValidator